 There are three main factors that help to increase sleep quality:

 - Decreasing blue light in the evenings.

 - Darkness in the sleep environment.

-Note that most of our melatonin is produced in the gut, about 400 times more than in the brain.
-The gut’s mechanisms work tightly with the brain via the vagus nerve, as we saw in part 1.
+Note that 90% of our serotonin, the precursor for melatonin is produced in the gut.
+The gut and the brain respond to each other and are in constant connection via the vagus nerve, as we saw in part 1.

-Melatonin produced in the intestinal mucosa, plays an important role in the internal biological clock as well, related to food intake, hunger and satiety, as it is suggested in this review article about the "Gut Clock" (2).
+Melatonin is also produced in the intestinal mucosa, and despite it not being fully understood, it plays a role in the internal biological clock as well, related to food intake, hunger and satiety, as it is suggested in this review article about the "Gut Clock" (2).

 Exposure to blue light during the day is essential for the regulation of our light/dark cycles.
 So, having plenty of sunlight in the mornings, strengthens the internal clock.

 - You can use orange light bulbs on table lights around the house, and turn off ceiling lights.
 Orange/amber color blocks blue.